Location: Scotland, UK

 Feel, stability and manoeuvrability

-Expedition ready
+Expedition readiness

 For further information please visit Tiderace Sea Kayaks.